 Your route along the coast will take you through the harbor town of Messina before continuing on towards the resort town of Taormina with its scenic views and ancient ruins.
 Take your time exploring scenic fishing villages and spend a night or two exploring the beaches and ruins such as the Teatro Greco.

 Continue along the coast to see the white sand beaches and honey-colored homes of Celafú.
 This coastal medieval town is also known for its Norman-Arab architecture and mosaics.
 Spend some time walking the streets, touring historic sites, and sunning yourself on the beaches.

-You’ll spend about 3-hours driving along the coast for the first portion of this road trip, then return to Catania via a 2-hour drive inland through the historic mountain top village of Enna.
+You’ll spend about 3-hours driving along the coast for the first portion of this road trip, then return to Catania via a 2-hour drive inland after stopping to see Piazza Armerina and the Roman mosaics of Villa Romana del Casale.
 Space out your drive to stay in different places each night.
 Budget at least a day to explore the city of Catania before your flight home at the end of the journey.